 Hi.
 Welcome to my blog.
 Thank you for stopping by!
 Wonder who I am?
-One fateful encounter, which I explain below, shaped my outlook about life and my personal belief that when I die I do not want to look back on my life with any regrets.
-Yes thats a hard one to live up to, but i am consciously and earnestly trying my hardest!
+One fateful encounter, which I explain below, shaped my outlook on life and my personal belief that when I die I do not want to look back on my life with any regrets.
+Yes, that’s a hard one to live up to, but I am consciously and earnestly trying my hardest!
 My favorite Broadway quote comes from the fantabulous musical “Wicked,” —> “Those who don’t try, never look foolish.”
-Think about that one for awhile… To me it seemed like an invitation to move out of my comfort zone and do things i never imagined, even if it meant feeling a bit self conscious, like when I am at swim practice with my team and I *always* finish drills last!
-See what I mean?
+Think about that one for a while… To me, it seemed like an invitation to move out of my comfort zone and do things I never imagined, even if it meant feeling a bit self-conscious.

 It is said we are the sum of our experiences.
 Good and bad.
 Yes, I agree.
 But there’s another saying: “At any given moment, we are precisely where we want to be.”
 Wait, what?
 Well, not exactly.
-At least not for me.
-After raising two daughters and being married 28 years, I found myself in an unwanted and painful upheaval of a divorce.
-Not my choice.
-It’s been a real struggle on so many levels….
+Not all the time anyway.

 I am vegan.
 There I said it.
 That disclosure usually puts people on the defensive.
 Why?
 I have no idea.
-I’m vegan for a variety of reasons: to improve my diet (so I live a longer & healthier life) and to improve my athletic performances.
-Another reason is my displeasure of huge factory farms and the suffering of animals.
-I have a “meat free” home, and people’s reactions who visit me amuse me.
+I’m vegan for a variety of reasons: to improve my diet (so I live a longer & healthier life) and to improve my athletic performance.
+Another reason is my displeasure with huge factory farms and the suffering of animals.
+And for the health of our lovely planet.
+I have a “meat-free” home, and people’s reactions who visit me amuse me.

 I did not really become serious about fitness until after my two children were born.
 It was tough to lose that baby fat.
 I ran for pleasure first, then amped it up to compete in races.